 Reduced all-cause premature mortality

 All-cause mortality means all of the deaths that occur in a population, regardless of the cause.
+Physical inactivity is now identified as the fourth leading risk factor for death worldwide.
 Regularly engaging in physical activity has been shown to reduce the risk of premature death from all causes, including from coronary artery disease.
 These benefits also accrue when an individual increases physical activity by changing from a sedentary lifestyle or a lifestyle with insufficient levels of physical activity to one that achieves recommended physical activity levels.

 Protection against diseases